earksiinni/zipfian_application_14S/README.md

 zipfian_application_14S
 =======================

-Solution for the code question on the initial Zipfian Academy application
+Solution for the code question on the initial Zipfian Academy application, Summer 2014.